Pradnyan-Khodke/HouseFlipper/README.md

     - Redfin Scraper
     - Support Vector Machine (SVM)
     - CatBoostRegressor

+## Note
+This application uses the Zillow and Places API which need special permission from Bridge Interactive and Google Cloud.
+To gain access to Zillow APIs email api@bridgeinteractive.com, and for Google Maps APIs navigate to https://developers.google.com/maps.
+After gaining access, create a a folder in backend/flask and backend/ called secret.py.
+Additionally add a config.js file to frontend/src/app/dashboard/.
+To these files, add constants `export const BRIDGE_API` and `export const MAPS_API` and set them to the API keys that you have gotten approval for.

 ## How to run the project
 HouseFlipper has not yet been deployed.
 For development, we use NPM to build and run the project locally.
 To run the project, follow these steps: